Everglades Attractions

 Take an Airboat Ride

-Everywhere you look, there's wildlife to be spotted in the Everglades region.
-On the western side of the Everglades, you need only drive along the Tamiami Trail to spot alligators and numerous bird species.
-Within the Big Cypress National Preserve, there are several side road trips recommended for capturing critters with a camera.
-Turner River Road and Loop Road provide ample opportunities for up close photos.
-For more information on these scenic drives, stop in at the Big Cypress Oasis Visitor Center on the Tamiami Trail or call (239) 695-1201.
+There’s wildlife everywhere you look in the Everglades.
+On the western side, you need only drive along the Tamiami Trail — aka Alligator Alley — to spot gators and numerous bird species.
+Within the 730,000-acre Big Cypress National Preserve, you can take a few side trips to capture critters with a camera.
+Loop Road and Turner River Road provide ample opportunities for up-close pics.
+For more information on these scenic drives, stop in at the Big Cypress Oasis Visitor Center on Tamiami Trail.

-Along the banks of the Barron River, you can spot everything from tarpon in the river to raccoons and otters on the mangrove islands.
+If you want to click your camera while sitting and relaxing, Everglades City has the banks of the Barron River, where you can spot everything from tarpon in the waters to raccoons and otters on the mangrove islands.
+The town has a few restaurants alongside the river, including Triad Seafood Market & Cafe and Camelia Street Grill, where fresh seafood awaits.

 Fishing

-The Ten Thousand Islands section of the Everglades is known as an angler's paradise, with tarpon, snook, redfish, permit, pompano and other species in abundance.
-Numerous fishing guides are based in Everglades City and Chokoloskee and are highly recommended for navigating through the shallow water and labyrinthine mangrove islands.
+Ten Thousand Islands is known as an angler's delight, with tarpon, snook, redfish, permit, pompano and many other species in abundance.
+Fishing guides are highly recommended for navigating the shallow water and labyrinth of mangrove islands.
+Click here for much more information on fishing in this wonderland.

 Museum of The Everglades

-Everglades history is displayed in artifacts and exhibits covering 2,000 years of regional history, from the Calusa Indians through the development of Everglades City.
-The Museum of the Everglades is located in the town's old laundry building and is on the National Register of Historic Places.
+This inviting pink building displays artifacts and exhibits covering 2,000 years of regional history, from the Calusa Indians through the development of Everglades City.
+The Museum of the Everglades dates back to 1927 when it was the town’s first commercial laundry.
+It’s on the National Register of Historic Places.

 Ochopee Post Office